geoscixyz/em/content/geophysical_surveys/dcr/interpretation.rst

     Inverted 2D conductivity model with DOI mask.

-Extracting information about the conductivity structure requires the data to be inverted {link}. :numref:`DCR_Inv2D` shows the recovered 2D conductivity model obtained after convergence of the algorithm.
+:numref:`DCR_Inv2D` shows the recovered 2D conductivity
+model obtained after convergence of the algorithm.
 Both spheres are imaged at the right depth and approximate conductivity values.
 Regions of low confidence are set to transparent using a :ref:`Depth of